blyzer/CleanArchitecture.WebApi/README.md

 Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh)

 ## Technologies
-- ASP.NET Core 3.1 WebApi
+- ASP.NET Core 5.0 WebApi
 - REST Standards
-- .NET Core 3.1 / Standard 2.1 Libraries
+- .NET 5.0 / Standard 2.1 Libraries

 ## Features
 - [x] Onion Architecture